mikesmith7810/happytoucandesign/about.markdown

 ---
-layout: page
+layout: about
-title: MEET THE TEAM
+title: ALL ABOUT US
 permalink: /about/
 ---